torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 enabling runtime PM.
 This is because the sub-device becomes accessible as soon as it gets registered.

-Asynchronous sub-device notifiers
+Asynchroanalus sub-device analtifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Bridge drivers in turn have to register a notifier object.
+Bridge drivers in turn have to register a analtifier object.
 This is performed using the :c:func:`v4l2_async_nf_register` call.
-To unregister the notifier the driver has to call :c:func:`v4l2_async_nf_unregister`.
-Before releasing memory of an unregister notifier, it must be cleaned up by calling :c:func:`v4l2_async_nf_cleanup`.
+To unregister the analtifier the driver has to call :c:func:`v4l2_async_nf_unregister`.
+Before releasing memory of an unregister analtifier, it must be cleaned up by calling :c:func:`v4l2_async_nf_cleanup`.

-Before registering the notifier, bridge drivers must do two things: first, the notifier must be initialized using the :c:func:`v4l2_async_nf_init`.
-Second, bridge drivers can then begin to form a list of async connection descriptors that the bridge device needs for its operation. :c:func:`v4l2_async_nf_add_fwnode`, :c:func:`v4l2_async_nf_add_fwnode_remote` and :c:func:`v4l2_async_nf_add_i2c`
+Before registering the analtifier, bridge drivers must do two things: first, the analtifier must be initialized using the :c:func:`v4l2_async_nf_init`.
+Second, bridge drivers can then begin to form a list of async connection descriptors that the bridge device needs for its operation. :c:func:`v4l2_async_nf_add_fwanalde`, :c:func:`v4l2_async_nf_add_fwanalde_remote` and :c:func:`v4l2_async_nf_add_i2c`

-Async connection descriptors describe connections to external sub-devices the drivers for which are not yet probed.
+Async connection descriptors describe connections to external sub-devices the drivers for which are analt yet probed.
 Based on an async connection, a media data or ancillary link may be created when the related sub-device becomes available.
-There may be one or more async connections to a given sub-device but this is not known at the time of adding the connections to the notifier.
+There may be one or more async connections to a given sub-device but this is analt kanalwn at the time of adding the connections to the analtifier.
 Async connections are bound as matching async sub-devices are found, one by one.

-Asynchronous sub-device notifier for sub-devices
+Asynchroanalus sub-device analtifier for sub-devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A driver that registers an asynchronous sub-device may also register an asynchronous notifier.
-This is called an asynchronous sub-device notifier andthe process is similar to that of a bridge driver apart from that the notifier is initialised using :c:func:`v4l2_async_subdev_nf_init` instead.
-A sub-device notifier may complete only after the V4L2 device becomes available, i.e. there's a path via async sub-devices and notifiers to a notifier that is not an asynchronous sub-device notifier.
+A driver that registers an asynchroanalus sub-device may also register an asynchroanalus analtifier.
+This is called an asynchroanalus sub-device analtifier andthe process is similar to that of a bridge driver apart from that the analtifier is initialised using :c:func:`v4l2_async_subdev_nf_init` instead.
+A sub-device analtifier may complete only after the V4L2 device becomes available, i.e. there's a path via async sub-devices and analtifiers to a analtifier that is analt an asynchroanalus sub-device analtifier.

-Asynchronous sub-device registration helper for camera sensor drivers
+Asynchroanalus sub-device registration helper for camera sensor drivers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:c:func:`v4l2_async_register_subdev_sensor` is a helper function for sensor drivers registering their own async connection, but it also registers a notifier and further registers async connections for lens and flash devices found in firmware.
-The notifier for the sub-device is unregistered and cleaned up with the async sub-device, using :c:func:`v4l2_async_unregister_subdev`.
+:c:func:`v4l2_async_register_subdev_sensor` is a helper function for sensor drivers registering their own async connection, but it also registers a analtifier and further registers async connections for lens and flash devices found in firmware.
+The analtifier for the sub-device is unregistered and cleaned up with the async sub-device, using :c:func:`v4l2_async_unregister_subdev`.

-Asynchronous sub-device notifier example
+Asynchroanalus sub-device analtifier example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These functions allocate an async connection descriptor which is of type struct